 The course emphasises the importance of biochemistry in medicine, together with the relevance of molecular and cellular biology.
 The course involves training in a variety of practical techniques and skills relevant to research work in molecular bioscience.
+You will specialise in medical aspects of the subject.
 The system is also flexible and allows you to transfer to other degree streams within the Department up to the start of the second term, or indeed to other Molecular Bioscience degrees, up to the start of the second stage.
-You can also take up to 30 credits from outside the Department of Biological Sciences, but within other Science Departments, during stage two/four.
+You can also take up to 30 credits from outside the Department of Biological Sciences, but within other Science Departments, during stage two/three.
 Options are selected in consultation with your Personal Tutor and the Director of Teaching/Department Lead in UG Education.